 Determining the cause can be important since victims may be entitled to take legal action to recover monetary damages from the party or person responsible for the crash.
 For this reason, it is important to seek experienced Georgia truck accident legal counsel as soon as possible because the trucking company may also be required to compensate victims for medical bills and other damages because the company may be considered responsible for the actions of its employees.

 Additionally, victims may also be entitled to pursue a claim against the owner of the cargo, the mechanic responsible for inspecting and maintaining the vehicle, government entities responsible for the condition of the roadways, and the owner of the semi truck itself.

 At Van Sant Law, we understand the complexities involved in semi truck accidents and how difficult this time may be for you and your loved ones.
 We will work to ensure you receive the monetary damages to which you may be entitled and help you to determine who should be held accountable for your injuries, as there may be more than one liable entity.
-Call us today at (404) 991-5950, or fill out our free, no obligation online contact form and allow us to assist you in protecting your legal rights.
+Call our Atlanta truck accident attorneys today at (404) 991-5950, or fill out our free, no obligation online contact form and allow us to assist you in protecting your legal rights.
 While no amount of compensation can heal your injuries or bring back a loved one, it can help to relieve the financial burden that you may be facing.